SAMUDRABAN/Smart-Energy-consumption-System/README.md

 # Smart-Energy-consumption-System

-You have shared a notebook code where you aim to predict smart energy consumption based on several factors.
-Here's a brief outline of what you are trying to achieve:
+We aim to predict smart energy consumption based on several factors:
 Data Loading and Preprocessing

 Mounting Google Drive to fetch data.